-Rocca di Bagnara: A Medieval and Renaissance Fortress in Italy
+Rocca di Bagnara: A Medieval Fortress in Bagnara di Romagna, Italy

 Visitor Information